 “We can go through there.”

 “Through the mountain?”
-Breaccan asked as he made his way toward where she was pointing.
+Breccan asked as he made his way toward where she was pointing.

-“There’s just an ice wall blocking this opening, if we break through it was can just walk through the mountain.”
+“There’s just an ice wall blocking this opening, if we break through it we can just walk through the mountain.”

 Breccan dug through the snow revealing the thick ice wall she was talking about.

 Lux took off a glove on one of her hands and placed it on the ice wall.
-We watched curiously as she took a deep breath and exerted an invisible force at the wall.
-Instantly, parts of the wall turned into water and sloshed to the ground leaving a large entrance to walk through the cave.
+We watched curiously as she took a deep breath, her hand began glowing yellow as she exerted an invisible force to the wall.
+In an instant, parts of the wall turned into water and sloshed to the ground leaving a large entrance to pass through the cave.

-Breccan laughed.
+Breccan chortled.
 “That’s not all she can do kid.
 Just don’t get on her bad side.”

-Everyone stood back as she pulled her arm back and gave one strong punch through the largest rock that was blocking the entire entrance.
-There was a loud boom as the large rock shattered and rocks began falling down, clearing away the exit.
+Everyone took a step back as she pulled her arm and gave one strong punch through the largest rock that was blocking the entire entrance.
+There was a loud boom as the large rock shattered, creating a downpour of smaller rocks and clearing away the exit.
 A cloud of dust blocked our vision, but soon sunlight hit our eyes.

 We all looked towards the light in disbelief.
-Once the dust cloud cleared up it revealed a whole new world.
-It was like this area had been unaffected by the Vo stone breaking through the protective layer.
-There was no snow and the sun was shining through the many trees as wildlife wandered around like nothing wrong was happening.
+Once the dust cloud cleared, it revealed a whole new world.
+Somehow, this area has been unaffected by Vo breaking through the protective layer.
+There was no snow and the sun was shining through the many trees as wildlife wandered around like it was just another peaceful day on Fargon.

 “What is this place?”
 Rei asked in awe as we all took in our surroundings.

-Pippa snorted with a smile on her face, “It seems Tammy’s prediction was correct.”
+Pippa snorted with a smile plastered on her face, “It seems Tammy’s prediction was correct!”

 © Copyright 2016 Anon Amous.
 All rights reserved.